vvarsavv/sdetassessment/README.md

 ReCaptcha:

-Login caused issues related to login
+A fast login caused ReCaptcha to be shown during tests.
+The autoDelay plugin was used to minimise issues related to login before each test scenario.

 <!-- LICENSE -->
 ## License